Betza notation (extended)

 - q ('circular') a rider that rotates the directions of the leap it repeats on every step by the same amount

 The above list gives the meaning of some mode modifiers when they are used on simple moves, as in Betza's original notation system.
 Note that the n and j are meaningless on steps (W, F), and ambiguous when used on an oblique atom.
+The latter ambiguity is solved in XBetza by making it define all geometrically shortest paths to a destination indicated by the atom.
 Jumping and hopping are independent properties; an npDD on a1 can hop over a mount on a3 or a5, but not over obstacles on a2 or a4.
 Also note that hops are basically two-leg moves (hop-on, hop-off), and that g involves some kind of a range toggle: a move that could make arbitrarily many steps to reach the 'mount', can only make a single leap to hop off it, as if a rider turned into a leaper at the location of the mount.
 It thus requires the mount to be on the last square the move visited before the destination.
 We could define it to do the reverse on a leaper atom: hop on with a single leap, but make arbitrarily many leaps after hopping off, so that the mount must be on the first visited square (gK = Contra-Grasshopper).

 The XBetza extension